Kayli/logspub/dev-containerization.md

     - default command to run when your container starts

 - optimization
-  - combine CMD commands into one using && to avoid creating extra layers [^3]
+  - combine RUN commands into one using && to avoid creating extra layers [^3]

 ## kubernetes k8s